 We believe Microsoft Corporation is infringing certain of our patents.
 Accordingly, we commenced a lawsuit against Microsoft on February 15, 2007 by filing a complaint in the United States District Court of the Eastern District of Texas, Tyler Division.
 Pursuant to the complaint, we allege that Microsoft infringes two of our U.S. patents: U.S. Patent No. 6,502,135 B1, entitled "Agile Network Protocol for Secure Communications with Assured System Availability," and U.S. Patent No. 6,839,759 B2, entitled "Method for Establishing Secure Communication Link Between Computers of Virtual Private Network Without User Entering Any Cryptographic Information."
 On April 5, 2007, we filed an amended complaint specifying certain accused products at issue and alleging infringement of a third, recently issued U.S. patent: U.S. Patent No. 7,188,180 B2, entitled "Method for Establishing Secure Communication Link Between Computers of Virtual Private Network."
 We are seeking both damages, in an amount subject to proof at trial, and injunctive relief.
 Microsoft answered the amended complaint and asserted counterclaims against us on May 4, 2007.
 Microsoft counterclaimed for declarations that the three patents are not infringed, are invalid and are unenforceable.
 Microsoft seeks an award of its attorneys' fees and costs.
 We filed a reply to Microsoft's counterclaims on May 24, 2007.
-Discovery has begun, a Markman hearing on claim construction is scheduled for February 2009, and the trial is scheduled to begin on October 12, 2009.
 We have served our infringement contentions directed to certain of Microsoft's operating system and unified messaging and collaboration applications.
-On March 31, 2008, Microsoft filed a Motion to Dismiss for lack of standing, which was denied by the court pursuant to an order dated June 3, 2008.
+On March 31, 2008, Microsoft filed a motion to dismiss for lack of standing, which was denied by the court pursuant to an order dated June 3, 2008.
 Also pursuant to that court decision, on June 10, 2008, SAIC joined us in our lawsuit as a plaintiff.
 On November 19, 2008, the court granted our motion to amend our infringement contentions, permitting us to provide increased specificity and citations to Microsoft's proprietary documents and source code to support our infringement case against Microsoft's accused products, including, among other things, Windows XP, Vista, Server 2003, Server 2008, Live Communication Server, Office Communication Server and Office Communicator.
 Microsoft was ordered to provide further information regarding its non-infringement contentions and invalidity contentions in light of the amended infringement contentions.
 Microsoft was also ordered to provide additional e-mail discovery to us.
-Microsoft was not required to search disaster recovery tapes for additional information.
+Discovery has begun; a Markman hearing on claim construction was conducted on February 17, 2009.